 Despite the poverty of her childhood and the apparent ambiguities of her adult life, Sarah Bormond managed to raise eight forceful, interesting children.
 Her oldest son, Elliott Freeman Bormond, apparently followed his father into seafaring, but Annie never had any contact with him in my lifetime.
 Joseph, the other son, became a ship’s carpenter and raised his family in Greenwich.
 He was always full of news and views, and speculation about the Bormond family, including his theory that they were descended from the Bourbon Kings of France!
 Annie kept in touch with her three older sisters, Sarah, Emma and Mary, throughout her life.
 In the 1940s we used to visit Aunt Sarah in her rooms in Coldharbour Lane where she must have been a near neighbour of John Major’s family.
 Even in her late 70s she was a tall, ramrod-straight figure, testament to her calling as a corsetière, working in Bon Marché, Brixton.
 At the age of 30, in 1894, she had married a corset manufacturer, John William Russell, a widower.
 He was a witness at the weddings of two of her sisters, Emma and Gertie.
 By 1901 Sarah Russell, corset maker, was the head of a household in Granville Square, Islington: her step-son William Russell, a valet, was living with her.
 When she died in Coldharbour Lane in 1945 she was the widow of a Mr Knibbs.
 Emma had married Edgar Nye, a printer, at St Giles’s Church, Camberwell in 1899: both Edgar and Emma gave their address as 46, The Grove (now Camberwell Grove).
 When we paid our regular visits to Aunt Emma, she lived above a coal office in Abbeville Road, Clapham, with Aunt Mary.
 The family tale about Mary was that she had been the mistress of a rich German merchant who had a wife at home and who had been interned and died during the First World War.
 In fact she appears in the 1891 census living at 21 Keppell Street, Bloomsbury, the wife of Adolph Strauss, a negotiator of patent agents, born in Prussia.
 Nine-year-old Gertrude Bormond was visiting her sister at the time.
 There is no trace of Mary or Adolph in the 1901 census but Adolf Strauss Collen was a witness at the weddings of both Annie and Georgie in 1903, and Mary Collin, perhaps Mary Bormond/Strauss, was a witness at Sarah’s 1894 wedding.

 As well as Sarah Russel’s household in 6 Granville Square the 1901 census also shows a household headed by Sarah Bormond at the same address.
 Annie, Georgina and Gertrude were still living at home with their mother.
-Annie was a sewing machine saleswoman, Georgina was a dress-maker on her own account and Gertrude was a corset maker.
+Annie was a sewing machine saleswoman, and sold some of the best embroidery machines around.
+Georgina was a dress-maker on her own account.
+And Gertrude was a corset maker.
 However, Annie’s children, Arthur, Margaret and Ted, spoke as they grew older of their mother and two of her sisters having performed as a music hall act, The Three Diabolos.
 As children we understood that our grandmother had been a piano teacher.
 There was certainly a lot of music in the Wood household.
 Family sing-songs and everyone performing their party piece, particularly during the war, were reality, not myth, in this family but we never saw Annie performing on either the diabolo or the mandolin.
 Clerkenwell was an entertainment centre in Edwardian days.
 The Sadler’s Wells Theatre was a music-hall from 1893 to 1906 and there were many other variety theatres in the area.
 Granville Square was a convenient address for the three young diabolos to live and look for work.
 I have looked through theatre advertisements in the Islington Gazette at the turn of the century but unfortunately found no trace of our grandmother and her sisters.
 Marriage and motherhood intervened before they became stars.
 I assume that Annie’s stage partners must have been her younger sisters, Georgie and Gertie, but as far as I know she had lost touch with them and we never met them.
 There was certainly no secret about Georgie’s music-hall past.
 We knew that she had been a music-hall performer with her husband, Georgie Royal, along with such names as Albert Chevalier and Gus Elen, and that they later ran a theatrical boarding-house on Brixton Hill.
 George Royal could have been a second husband, or perhaps it was the stage name of John Brown, the actor who married Georgie in 1903.
 In 1902, Gertie, the youngest sister, had married from the same Granville Square address as her sisters, Georgie and Annie, a year later.
 Her husband, William Figgures, was a carpenter whose family lived in Stoney Street, Southwark, beside Southwark Cathedral and the Borough Market.
 His father, John, was a fruit and potato merchant, as William Webb, Ernest’s great-grandfather, had been in 1816.